 Top five foods to support the immune system

-As much as we are encouraging more plant food in the diet including seafood, will give your body a boost of nutrients important for your immune system.
+As much as we are encouraging more plant food in the diet, seafood will give your body a boost of nutrients which are important for your immune system.
 One of these important nutrients is omega 3 fats found in largest amounts in oily fish such as salmon, tuna, mackerel and sardine.
 The omega 3 fasts play a number of roles in immune system functioning.

-The Australian Dietary Guidelines recommend eating 2-3 serves of fish per week, a serve being 150grams, around your hand size or 1 small can of fish for an adult and 75 grams for a child (excluding a few types of fish that can be higher in mercury such as swordfish and flake that should be limited to once per week).
+The Australian Dietary Guidelines recommend eating 2-3 serves of fish per week, a serve being 150 grams (a portion around the size of your palm) for an adult and 75 grams for a child (excluding a few types of fish that can be higher in mercury such as swordfish and flake that should be limited to once per week).

 Eggs are little powerhouses of nutrients, packed with protein, iron, zinc and even a little vitamin D in the yolk.
 All of these nutrients are important for a smooth functioning immune system, packed into one small shell.

 A healthy colony of good gut bacteria is important for a strong immune system.
-They help maintain the gut lining, a barrier to bad bacteria.
-They also produce gases, that enter the blood stream and signal to the immune system.
+Legumes help maintain the gut lining, which acts as a barrier to bad bacteria.
+They also produce gases that enter the blood stream and signal to the immune system.
 How do they produce gases?
 One is by fermenting prebiotic fibre.
 The prebiotic fibre in legumes is a food source for your gut bacteria.
 The prebiotic fibre travels undigested through the digestive system to your large intestine where the bacteria ferment it.
 If you aren’t eating legumes it is time to start.
-They are great in soups, salads or old fashioned baked beans on toast!
+They are great in soups, salads or old-fashioned baked beans on toast!